opendatacube/documentation/Components and Interfaces.md

 Managed Replica Service: Client and server model with tracking

 Proposal state: Mature.
 The plan has been considered in the context of business and user requirements.

 Implementation state: Embyronic.
 Further detail requiried around functions and implementation specifics.
+> **Note:** There is a [simple replication utility](http://datacube-core.readthedocs.io/en/latest/ops/replication.html)
+>   that provides only an unmanaged ad-hoc replication, without any of the services or tracking capability.
+>   It could be used as a discussion point when the managed replica client/server is implemented.

 Server:
 * tracks sub-cubes through linked data / provenance methods